Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Empirical Risk Minimization with Bregman Loss

 The term $\cR(f)$ serves as a regularization penalty imposed on the function $f$.
 Classical examples include ridge regression, where $\cR(f)$ corresponds to the squared $\ell_2$ norm, and Lasso, where it corresponds to the $\ell_1$ norm.
 In this work, for the sake of technical clarity, we adopt a simplified viewpoint: we assume that the trainer has prior knowledge ensuring that all reasonable predictions must lie within a compact set $\cC$.
 Accordingly, we model the regularizer $\cR(f)$ as the following:

-To proceed with the analysis of the loss function, we introduce a structural assumption on the generating convex function $\phi$. \begin{assumption} The function $\phi$ is $\beta$-smooth and $\alpha$-strongly convex with a unique minimizer. \end{assumption} This regularity condition ensures well-behaved curvature properties of $\phi$, which in turn yield desirable stability and identifiability features for the induced Bregman loss.
+To proceed with the analysis, we introduce a structural assumption on the convex function $\phi$. \begin{assumption} The function $\phi$ is $\beta$-smooth and $\alpha$-strongly convex. \end{assumption} This regularity condition ensures well-behaved curvature properties of $\phi$, which in turn yield desirable stability and identifiability features for the induced Bregman loss.
 In particular, under \cref{ass:phi_function}, the Bregman loss function satisfies the following four key properties.
-We defer their proofs to \cref{app:proofs_sec:model}. \begin{proposition} If $\phi$ is $\beta$-smooth, then for any fixed $y$, $D_{\phi}(\cdot,y)$ is $\beta$-smooth with respect to the first variable. \end{proposition} \begin{proposition} If $\phi$ satisfies \cref{ass:phi_function}, then for any fixed $y$, $D_{\phi}(\cdot,y)$ satisfies the Polyak--\L{}ojasiewicz (PL) inequality with constant $\frac{\alpha^2}{\beta}$. \end{proposition} Moreover, we also assume that the Bregman loss function satisfies the quasi-triangle inequality. \begin{proposition} Any function $\phi(u)$ which is $\alpha$-strongly convex and $\beta$-smooth satisfies \cref{ass:phi_function}.
+We defer their proofs to \cref{app:proofs_sec:model}. \begin{proposition} If $\phi$ is $\beta$-smooth, then $\forall\ y$, $D_{\phi}(\cdot,y)$ is $\beta$-smooth with respect to the first variable. \end{proposition} \begin{proposition} If $\phi$ satisfies \cref{ass:phi_function}, then for any fixed $y$, $D_{\phi}(\cdot,y)$ satisfies the Polyak--\L{}ojasiewicz (PL) inequality with constant $\frac{\alpha^2}{\beta}$. \end{proposition} Moreover, we also assume that the Bregman loss function satisfies the quasi-triangle inequality. \begin{proposition} Any function $\phi(u)$ which is $\alpha$-strongly convex and $\beta$-smooth satisfies \cref{ass:phi_function}.
 The corresponding $D_{\phi}(x,y)$ satisfies that

 \end{proposition} It is worth emphasizing that \cref{ass:phi_function} is not a restrictive condition.
 In fact, it is readily satisfied in a wide range of statistical and machine learning models.
-To illustrate this, we now present several representative examples where the assumption holds naturally. \begin{example} In regression, $\phi(u)=\frac{1}{2}||u||_2^2$ satisfies \cref{ass:phi_function} with $\alpha=\beta=1$.
-Moreover, $D_{\phi}(x,y)=\frac{1}{2}||x-y||_2^2$ satisfies \cref{prop:quasi_triangle} with $C_0=1$. \end{example}
+To illustrate this, we now present several representative examples where the assumption holds naturally. \begin{example} In regression, $\phi(u)=\frac{1}{2}u_2^2$ satisfies \cref{ass:phi_function} with $\alpha=\beta=1$.
+Moreover, $D_{\phi}(x,y)=\frac{1}{2}(x-y)_2^2$ satisfies Proposition \ref{prop:quasi_triangle} with $C_0=1$. \end{example}

 \begin{example} In the stochastic binary classification setting, denoting the $1$ dimensional probability simplex as $\Delta_1\subset\RR^2$, and $\varepsilon_0\le p\le 1-\varepsilon_0$, to be the probability of predicting $1$ over $0$.
 For the convex function $\phi(p)=-\sqrt{p}-\sqrt{1-p}$, then we have that